-The informative book guides you through Messages that Matter’s approach to positioning step-by-step.
+The informative book guides you through Messages that Matter’s positioning framework step-by-step.
 You’ll learn how to stand out from the crowd in your market by making a claim that is unique and important; it addresses the target audience’s No. 1 problem.

 The second edition of “Positioning Made Easy: Fast Track to Marketing Success” includes summaries of each chapter, tips, reminders, exercises, scenarios and links to relevant blogs written since 2014 by Messages that Matter co-founder Lawson Abinanti, who compiled and wrote the book.